Skip to content

 When accessing NFS (Network File System) mounted disks (/project, /data) please keep in mind that the network bandwidth between Stoomboot nodes and the NFS server is limited and that the NFS server capacity is also limited.
 Running, for example, 50 jobs that read from or write to files on NFS disks at a high rate (‘ntuple analysis’) may result in poor performance of both the NFS server and your jobs.

-General Considerations on submission and scheduling
+General Considerations on submission

 The Stoomboot batch system is a shared facility, mistakes you make can cause others to be blocked or lose work, so pay attention to these considerations.